rfulekjames/youtube-transcripts-summary/README.md

 ### Limitations

 The summary is computed based only on the first roughly  [2500](https://github.com/rfulekjames/youtube-transcripts-summary/blob/353f6c0cb0d417159f4e2d348343945f98f7a0df/src/openai.js#L7) words in transcript which is close to a
-limit of the OpenAI API endpoint used (as of Jan 2023).
+limit of the OpenAI API endpoint used (as of Jan.
+2023).

 The extension might stop working if the placement of the url links to the transcripts in the source page changes which can happen over time.